Close

 Start learning today in a self-paced online

-course, or join me in a live class
+course, or join me in one of the workshops.

-COMING SOON – Register your interest for an early bird discount!
-Welcome to the self-paced introduction into ethnobotany, exploring the relationship between human cultures and plants.
+ONLINE INTRO COURSE (80 MINS) – Welcome to the self-paced introduction into ethnobotany, exploring the relationship between human cultures and plants in 11 short lessons.

 Marcos from the indigenous Shipibo Konibo is creating a medicinal plant garden